Dimitri Lascaris

 Alexander Dimitri Lascaris (born December 9, 1963) is a Canadian lawyer, journalist and political activist.
-Lascaris ran in the 2020 Green Party of Canada leadership election on an eco-socialist platform, placing second on the final ballot with 42% of the vote.
+Lascaris ran in the 2020 Green Party of Canada leadership election on an eco-socialist platform, placing second on the final ballot with 42 per cent of the vote.
+He has advocated for Palestinians and for better relations with Russia.
+He is fierce critic of Israel.

-Lascaris was born in London, Ontario, and resides in Montreal, Quebec.
+Lascaris was born in London, Ontario.
+Lascaris was raised Greek Orthodox but has been an atheist since the age of 18.
+He resides in Montreal, Quebec.
 He holds a J.D. degree from the University of Toronto.
 He was the federal candidate for London West in 2015 and the Justice Critic in the Green Party's shadow cabinet in 2016, and is a former member of the Quebec Greens' National Executive.